NickEmma/awesome-book/README.md

 - CSS
 - Javascript

-To get a local copy up and running follow these simple example steps.
+## To get a local copy up and running follow these simple example steps.
+- Clone this repo to your machine by using Git clone: Git clone https://github.com/NickEmma/awesome-book
+- open in your vs code terminal and run live server

 ## Authors